kiante-fernandez/RiskBenefit_Neuroethics/README.md

 # RiskBenefit_Neuroethics

-Byron hath left his mark.
-Thy giveth.
-Thy taketh.
+UPDATE the read me!

-Here you will find the preprocessing steps for preparing the behavioral task data and survey data for various modeling, statistical analysis, and visualizations.
+Here you will find the R project for preparing the behavioral task data and survey data for various modeling, statistical analysis, and visualizations.

 Included are: